 Who is the son of Abraham?
 We learn from the Bible that Isaac is the son promised by God to Abraham and Sarah when they were too old to hope for a son.
 The “good news” of Isaac’s birth was brought to Abraham by God in Hebron.
 The “Oak of Mamvri” is the first fulfillment of God’s promise.
-“I will greatly multiply you, and I will raise from you peoples and kings shall rise from you.
+“I will multiply you, raise from you peoples, and kings shall rise from you.

 The meaning of Isaac’s name

 Isaac is translated as “laugh.”
 This verb appears several times in the biblical text throughout the account of Isaac, the son of Abraham.
 On learning that he was to become a father at an old age, Abraham.
 “Fell on his face and laughed” (Acts 17:17).
 His wife Sarah, who had heard the news while in the tent, “laughed to herself” (Acts 18:12).

 Then, when the child is born, Sarah imagines how “everyone who hears this will laugh” (Acts 21:6).
 So Isaac, the son of Abraham, was funny but joyful news to Sarah.

 The name’s significance has often been explained by the fact that even God shared the parents’ joy at his birth.